thunderheadone/one-sdk-ios/README.md

 If you use these methods in your code, please ensure to call super when implementing them.

-**You have now successfully integrated the codeless ONE SDK for iOS.**
+**You have now successfully integrated the codeless Thunderhead SDK for iOS.**

 ## Additional features
 Follow any of the steps below to access further functions of the SDK.